 The mainsheet needs to be eased out a little (say 1.5m of line) by the time you are head-to-wind – otherwise, the mainsail will be trying to stop the turn to the new tack.
 At this point, I’d say, ‘slacken & forget it’ until you are really on the new tack.
 The sail to really concentrate on is the jib.
 When sailing the W17 alone, I start the turn and then slacken the main before facing forward and grabbing the TWO jib-sheets, one in each hand.
 I hold the previously sheeted one and watch the sail until the wind starts to blow on its reverse side.
 Unless it’s VERY rough, I then let that sheet go completely and immediately pull in the new leeward sheet as fast as possible, to get it tightly sheeted before the wind is back in the sail.
 (In most light to moderate conditions, the jib does not need to be backed at all).
 I then check my course and pull in the mainsail & boom to accelerate the boat back up to speed.

 When it’s very rough, waves hitting on at least 2 (if not 3) hulls can really slow up the turn and if you don’t approach it with some momentum, it can be hard to get the bows around.
 It’s all too easy to forget that ANY rudder is useless if the boat is not moving … like trying to steer your car when it’s stopped in a parking lot ;) But if you make it into the wind and then start moving backwards, remember that the rudder can start to work again, but this time in reverse!
-You will have to hold on to the tiller though as the bulk of the rudder area is now AFT of the pivot and will try to force the rudder hard over, but you only want a very moderate angle.
+You will have to very firmly hold on to the tiller though, as the bulk of the rudder area is now AFT of the pivot and will try to force the rudder hard over, but you only want a very moderate angle.
 And most important if sailing backwards … make CERTAIN that the mainsheet is really slackened off.
 Once fully turned say 40 degrees to the wind in the direction for the new tack, pull in the mainsail and off you’ll go.
 Tacking in waves is very difficult without a few sq.ft of foresail, so follow the guidance in the stormsail article for using just a small corner of the jib when sailing and tacking with either double reefs or the storm mainsail.
-See pic.
+See photo below.

-I think it’s fair to mention that it is possible to design trimarans that turn pretty very easy, but there’s a significant price to pay.
+I think it’s fair to mention that it is possible to design trimarans that turn very easily, but there’s a significant price to pay.
 Such boats have cut-away bows and more banana shaped amas.
 But unfortunately, these boats are slower, they pitch more and typically show more leeway than does the W17.
 Designing is always a question of trade-offs, and as the W17 generally tacks just fine, I am totally satisfied with the hull shapes that give extra performance, low pitching and remarkably high resistance to leeway.

 Tight mainsheet & leech